roddie-digital/gits-sac/README.md

 ## Ghost in the Shell: Stand Alone Context

 Take screenshots from Ghost in Shell series and films and post them to Mastodon every two hours.
-Toots with no interaction auto-delete after seven days.
+Toots with no interaction auto-delete after two weeks.
 Blu-rays are ripped with MakeMKV, screenshots are taken with ffmpeg (via a Powershell script snapping every 𝑥 seconds) and Pipedream runs a Python script using the mastodon.py module to post the toot on the [roddie.social](https://roddie.social/@ghostintheshell) instance.
 The account is also now bridged to Bluesky via [Bridgy Fed](https://fed.brid.gy/) with the user [@ghostintheshell.roddie.social](https://bsky.app/profile/ghostintheshell.roddie.social)

 Currently including the following content: